-Assistant Professor of Global Christianity, Manhattan College, Riverdale, NY (Fall 2012- present)
+Assistant Professor of Global Christianity, Manhattan College, Bronx, NY (Fall 2012- present)

 Lecturer, Spelman College, Atlanta, GA.
 (Fall 2008-Spring 2012)

 Adjunct Professor, Emory University, Atlanta, GA.
 (Spring 2007-Fall 2007)